9 Best Password Managers for Businesses in 2025

 • Dark web monitoring.

 The password rotation feature is great, too.
-It’s super convenient for organizations because it lets them easily update users’ important credentials automatically, all through a user-friendly Privileged Access Management (PAM) platform.
+It’s super convenient for organizations because it lets them update users’ important credentials automatically, all through a user-friendly Privileged Access Management (PAM) platform.
 It also enables you to enforce specific sharing policies and ensure regulatory compliance.

 Keeper’s dark web monitoring feature, BreachWatch, is also really good.
 BreachWatch alerts employees if one of their accounts has been compromised in a data breach, prompting them to change their credentials before cybercriminals can steal sensitive company data.
 However, I’d prefer it if Keeper included BreachWatch as a default feature (like Dashlane does) and not as a paid add-on — if you want to use BreachWatch, Keeper charges an extra yearly fee per user, which isn’t the most cost-effective option in my opinion.
 Still, BreachWatch is a great tool and I could see why some business owners would pay an extra fee to fully secure their team’s passwords.